 Medicaid is the payer of last resort.
-The TPL ensures that Medicaid is the last payer to reimburse for covered Medicaid services.
+TPL ensures that Medicaid is the last payer to reimburse for covered Medicaid services.
 In particular, Medicaid participating providers must always seek reimbursement from other liable resources, including private or public insurance entities.
 Before submitting claims to Medicaid, providers must pursue all requirements of the primary insurer including, but not limited to prior authorization, brand name justifications, and DUR events.

 Federal regulations require that state Medicaid administration identify any third-party resource available to meet the medical expenses of a member.
-The "third party" may be an individual, institution, corporation, or a public/private agency liable for all or part of the member's medical costs; e.g., private health insurance, United Mine Workers of America (UMWA) benefits, Veterans Administration benefits, Civilian Health and Medical Program of the Uniformed Services (CHAMPUS), Medicare, Hospice, etc. Additionally, no Medicaid reimbursement may be made if the service is the responsibility of a public or private Workers Compensation Plan.
+The "third party" may be an individual, institution, corporation, or a public/private agency liable for all or part of the member's medical costs; e.g., private health insurance, UMWA benefits, Veterans Administration benefits, CHAMPUS, Medicare, Hospice, etc. Additionally, no Medicaid reimbursement may be made if the service is the responsibility of a public or private Workers Compensation Plan.

-Medicaid covered drugs which currently require a prior authorization from the BMS will continue to require a prior authorization if a primary insurer approves that service, and Medicaid reimburses any part of the cost.
+Medicaid covered drugs which currently require a prior authorization from BMS will continue to require a prior authorization if a primary insurer approves that service, and Medicaid reimburses any part of the cost.

-Medicaid co-payment is still required, if applicable, for claims considered by third party payers and reimbursed by the BMS.
-Chapter 600, Reimbursement Methodologies, of the BMS Provider Manual provides more detailed information regarding Third Party Liability.
+Medicaid co-payment is still required, if applicable, for claims considered by third party payers and reimbursed by BMS.

+Chapter 600 Reimbursement Methodologies, of the BMS Provider Manual provides more detailed information regarding Third Party Liability.

-More information regarding the billing of COB for NCPDP Version D.0 can be found on the fiscal agent website.
+More information regarding the billing of COB for NCPDP Version D.0 can be found on BMS' link to the fiscal agent website.

-518.19.5 Medicare-Covered Drugs and Supplies, Part B
+518.19.5 Medicare-Covered Drugs & Supplies, Part B